up previous home next

 rickdotnerdsdotnet

-Lincoln Model K LeBaron convertible sedan
+1936 Lincoln Model K LeBaron convertible

 I saw this

 car for sale eight or nine years ago.
+It

-It had been purchased in the late ‘50s by a fellow up in
+had been purchased in the late ‘50s by a fellow up in Massachusetts.
+At the time, there was a Cadillac V-8 in the

-The car was restored sometime in the late ‘80s.
-As part of the restoration, the owner
+in the late ‘80s.
+As part of the

-acquired a purportedly rebuilt 1935 K engine from someplace in California.
+someplace in California.
 Apparently, the engine wouldn’t hold

 oil pressure longer than ten or fifteen minutes.
-I recall seeing ads for this car appearing in various
+I recall seeing ads for this car appearing in

-publications in the mid-to-late ‘90s.
+various publications in the mid-to-late ‘90s.
+A friend from the Boston area told

-A friend from the Boston area told me about this car at the time, saying
+me about this car at the time, saying that it was a magnificent restoration,

-problem”.
-The end result is he
+but the engine had “an oil-pressure problem”.
+The end result is he couldn’t find a

-couldn’t find a buyer for the car.
+buyer for the car.

 I heard that a friend of mine

 purchased the car when I was at the Ford Centennial in 2003.
-At the time, I asked him what he
+At the time, I asked him what he planned to

-planned to do with the car.
-He
+do with the car.
+He said he was going to

-About three months later, I repeated the question, and was told that he
+repeated the question, and was told that he had found a ’29 L dual-cowl

-had found a ’29 L dual-cowl phaeton, and he was now going to turn the car over
+phaeton, and he was now going to turn the car over when the engine was

 He said

-that when he got the car home from Massachusetts, it sounded like a threshing
+that when he got the car home from Massachusetts, it

-in the car, and to let me know when the engine was done and he was ready to
+know when the engine was done and he was ready to proceed.

 The engine